Canning Stewed Tomatoes

 Once the stewed tomatoes are ready, you can taste and correct seasonings if you like but I personally don’t bother much because these stewed tomatoes are always used in a dish later on that I will season anyway.

-I also add 3 quarts of water to my pressure canner (the rack is left at the bottom of the canner), I turn the heat to high and bring the water to a simmer.
+Step four – prep the jars and canner.
+While the tomatoes are cooking, wash the jars, lids, and bands with hot water and dish soap and set them on the counter.
+Add 3 quarts of water to the pressure canner (the rack is left at the bottom of the canner), and turn the heat to high to bring the water to a simmer (180 degrees F).

 Once the dial shows 11 psi, I turn the heat down just a bit to keep it at that pressure.
 I process my stewed tomatoes for 20 minutes (process time for quarts is 20 minutes and for pints is 15 minutes.
 I had 3 quarts and 1 pint in there and I processed them for 20 minutes).